-Diamond laser inscription is a growing trend that provides added security to the stone’s owner and serves an easy way to identify a diamond.
+Diamond laser inscription is a growing trend that provides added security to the stone’s owner and serves as an easy way to identify a diamond.
 It can help you not only when deciding whether to buy the stone but also protects you from fraud in some situations.

 What Is a Diamond Laser Inscription?

-The history of diamond laser inscription goes back to 1970s when scientists discovered that laser beams could burn out diamond inclusions and improve unwanted diamonds.
-In 1983, they developed and patented a laser engraving system that could help mark a diamond with a “footprint” and verify it when was required.
+The history of diamond laser inscription goes back to the 1970s when scientists discovered that laser beams could burn out diamond inclusions and improve unwanted diamonds.
+In 1983, they developed and patented a laser engraving system that could help mark a diamond with a “footprint” and verify it when required.

 The inscription does not impact a diamond’s quality or light performance.
 It is invisible to the naked eye and can only be seen with a jeweller’s loupe (a trained eye) or special diamond inspection tools using 20x magnification.

 The size of the characters in an inscription is determined by the height of the girdle, meaning the bigger the diamond, the easier it to read the inscription.

 There are two main types of diamond laser inscriptions – cold and hot.

 The hot laser inscription is generally used on low-end stones during the manufacturing process for branding purposes.
 This method can alter the colour and clarity grade of a diamond and even damage the stone.

 The cold laser inscription does not affect the colour and clarity grade of a diamond or light performance.
 It is considered permanent and can only be removed by a skilled diamond cutter.